PJF98/FootballSurvivor/README.md

 algorithm.

 The second is more random.
-The opponents chose between the teams they haven't already chosen with probabilities proportional to that teams win probability for the week.
+The opponents chose between the teams they haven't already chosen with probabilities proportional to the probabilities of the teams winning that week.
 This is therefore just slightly better than chosing teams completely at random.

 After creating the opponents strategies I decided the general approach for my